Sundown (S Club 8 album)

 Sundown is the second and final album by the British pop group S Club 8.
 It was released in 2003 and went to number 13 on the UK Albums Chart.

 The track "One Thing I Know" was co-written by the former Spice Girl Emma Bunton, who also provided backing vocals.
 The title track was also released by another 19 Management act, American Juniors.

+The album contains two cover songs: "Pretty Boy", originally performed by Norwegian duo M2M and "Tears on My Pillow", originally performed by American band Little Anthony and the Imperials.